opf/openproject/docs/enterprise-edition-guide/activate-enterprise-edition/README.md

 Once you purchased an Enterprise on-premises edition token or received a trial token you can [activate it by pasting the token in the designated area of the Enterprise Edition section](#activate-the-enterprise-edition).

+You can find pricing options and FAQ regarding pricing, booking and billing on our [pricing website](https://www.openproject.org/pricing/).